 The Admiralty is not based at The Skiff full-time, they take responsibility remotely and therefore delegate many other responsibilities that are impractical for them to manage themselves on a day-to-day basis to Mates.

 The best way to contact the Admiralty is by email at firstname.lastname@example.org.
-Anna Markwell, one of the founders of The Skiff, answers most email on a part-time, voluntary basis.
-Anna will try to answer emails relating to room bookings, membership and payment queries, within two working days.
+Anna Markwell, one of the founders of The Skiff, answers most email on a part-time basis, alongside our assistant James.
+They will try to answer emails relating to room bookings, membership and payment queries, within two working days.
 Please send any problems, questions, suggestions, requests or feedback from members or non-members and we’ll try and respond as soon as we can.